dpresswood/Programming-Portfolio/README.md

 # Programming/Web Development-Portfolio
-Portfolio of programming/web development applications and project reports that I have worked on while attending University of Maryland University College.
-Most of the projects were done individually; however Awesome Movie Tickets project was accomplished by myself and 2 other students as our Final Project.
+While attending programming and web development projects that significantly contributed to my portfolio.
+While most of these projects were completed individually, one notable collaboration was the "Awesome Movie Tickets" project, which served as our Final Project and involved a team of three students, including myself.
+Here is a summary of some key applications and project reports I worked on:
 # About Me
 Eager Developer enthusiastic about developing practical and time-saving software solutions.
 Committed to working with client and project guidelines to deliver cost effective timely web applications.
 Experienced with all stages of the development cycle for software applications.
 Broadly and deeply knowledgeable in a wide variety of computer languages as well as principles and techniques of website construction and maintenance.
 # Awesome Movie Tickets
-Team Awesome created a prototype of a stand-alone movie ticket kiosk application with a back-end Java foundation, SQL database and a front-end Java Graphical User Interface (GUI) and JPEG images.
-The kiosk prototype can be accessed by using an Integrated Development Environment (IDE) such as Eclipse or NetBeans, which connects to a MySQL database.
-The team resource list consisted of a personal computers for programming (Apple/Linux/Windows OS), Internet access (LAN/Wi-Fi), IDE (Eclipse/NetBeans), database software (MySQL) and java database connection (Derby).
+During our collaboration on the "Awesome Movie Tickets" project, Team Awesome developed a standalone movie ticket kiosk application prototype.
+The prototype was built with a Java-based backend, utilized a SQL database, and featured a Java Graphical User Interface (GUI) along with JPEG images.
+To access the kiosk prototype, we employed an Integrated Development Environment (IDE) such as Eclipse or NetBeans, which allowed seamless connectivity to a MySQL database.
+Our team made use of various resources including personal computers running Apple, Linux, or Windows operating systems, LAN or Wi-Fi for internet access, IDEs like Eclipse or NetBeans, MySQL as the database software, and Java Database Connection (JDBC) for database connectivity.

 # JUnit Testing
-This was a homework assignment in a Software Testing Class that assessed my ability to design, code and prepare JUnit tests for a simple login application.
-Java code was used for the application.
-I designed and implement a comprehensive set of JUnit tests that included testing of the login form with successful/unsuccessful logging attempts and the logging functionality to the Log.txt file.
+As part of a Software Testing class assignment, I designed, coded, and prepared JUnit tests for a simple login application written in Java.
+I created a comprehensive set of JUnit tests that covered scenarios such as successful and unsuccessful login attempts and logging functionality to the Log.txt file.

 # Input Validation and Business Logic Security Controls
-This was a homework assignment that demonstrated my knowledge of testing security controls aligned with input validation and business logic.
-Using a combination of automated (OWASP ZAP) and manual methods to test UMUC Tutor application.
+This project showcased my knowledge of testing security controls related to input validation and business logic.
+I utilized a combination of automated tools like OWASP ZAP and manual methods to test the college Tutor application.
+I performed tests for reflected cross-site scripting, stored cross-site scripting, SQL injection, code injection, business logic data validation, integrity checks, defenses against application misuse, and more.
+I also discussed vulnerabilities and provided recommendations for mitigation.
 1. Testing for Reflected Cross site scripting
 A  JavaScript Alert was coded into the deleteSession.php file to determine if Reflected Cross Site Scripting was present.